Simple-Configuration-Server/simple-configuration-server/CONTRIBUTING.md

 # Contributing to SCS Development
 Anyone can contribute new features or fixes to the simple configuration server, or the Docker configuration of SCS.
-You can use the GitLab issue tracker to report bugs or request new features, and use merge-requests to submit source-code changes.
+You can use the GitHub issue tracker to report bugs or request new features, and use pull-requests to submit source-code changes.

 _Note that the process of developing the SCS, and the tools to use, are